deathworlders/online/content/books/deathworlders/chapter-70-death-eye-pt1.md

 So, naturally, all anyone ever saw in him was a powerfully muscular if somewhat short brownie.
 None of his certifications mattered, even though he had pursued those just as hard as his gym scorecards.
 His *perfect* workhouse scorecard didn’t matter, either.
 All they saw was a brute of a convenient height.
 And, so, that’s how they used him.

 Which...well, he didn’t mind as much as he felt he should.
 He played the part, built himself up, and before long had gained a reputation as a strong laborer with a knack for solving tricky problems.
 All of that had Bruuk feeling confident and ready to meet the challenge, and put the Human in his place.
 He didn’t know if he could best Wilde on skill, but in a fight?
-Bruuk had thought he’d be at least Wild’s match, if not a whole lot stronger.
+Bruuk had thought he’d be at least Wilde’s match, if not a whole lot stronger.

 He wasn’t.
 Well, actually he was.
 Sorta.
 Depending.
 It was complicated.